- Includes Use of Textbook

 Whether you’re just getting started in the health care field or looking to add to your years of experience, the AMTI Certified Nursing Assistant/Licensed Nursing Assistant (CNA/LNA) course is a great place to start.

-PLEASE NOTE: The CNA/LNA course is a fast-paced course, please choose your CNA/LNA course schedule carefully!
-Give us a call if you have questions and we can help choose the right course schedule just for you.
+PLEASE NOTE: The CNA/LNA course is a fast-paced course, please consider that as you choose your CNA/LNA course schedule!
+Give us a call if you have questions and we can help find the right course schedule just for you.

 After the classroom portion of the course, students will complete 40 hours of clinical work.
-Students must pass their clinical externship with an 80% or higher.
+This will be in a long-term care facility.

-Finally, upon passing the final exam, students may sit for the AZ Board of Nursing final exam.
-By passing the state final students then earn the CNA designation.
+Upon passing the school final exam, students may sit for the AZ State Board of Nursing exam.
+The state board exam is a both a 75-question written knowledge exam and a skill exam.
+By passing the state board exam students then earn the CNA designation.

 The curriculum includes classroom, lab, and clinical instruction in the following areas: